Modern History Playlist

 Interim Government of India (1946–47)

-The Interim Government, formed on 2 September 1946, functioned till 15 August 1947 as a transitional authority.
-It was headed by Jawaharlal Nehru and included members from Congress, Muslim League (later), and other communities.
+The Interim Government , formed on 2 September 1946 , functioned till 15 August 1947 as a transitional authority.
+It was headed by Jawaharlal Nehru and included members from Congress , Muslim League (joined later in October), and other communities.
 It laid the groundwork for independent India’s governance.

-The Interim Government, formed on 2 September 1946, functioned till 15 August 1947 as a transitional authority.
-It was headed by Jawaharlal Nehru and included members from Congress, Muslim League (later), and other communities.
+The Interim Government , formed on 2 September 1946 , functioned till 15 August 1947 as a transitional authority.
+It was headed by Jawaharlal Nehru and included members from Congress , Muslim League (joined later in October), and other communities.
 It laid the groundwork for independent India’s governance.

 | Minister | Portfolio | Party/Community |